Buying Tips 101

 The manufacturer date code is the key piece of information.
 It will have a letter followed by three or four numbers.
 The last two numbers indicate the model year, i.e. H3012 would denote a 2012 model.
 If only the serial is visible, you can go to www.shopezgo.com and go to the link ‘Shop for your exact E-Z-GO Make, Model and Year’.
 Once you enter the serial number it will provide you with the make, model and year of the car.
 Below is an example of a 2014 model car with date code K2814.

-Yamaha – the serial number will be located underneath the seat on one of the chassis support braces.
-Yamaha serial numbers are not able to be decoded in the same manner as Club Car and E-Z-GO.
+Yamaha – Yamaha serial numbers are not able to be decoded in the same manner as Club Car and E-Z-GO.
 Please see the reference guide below.
+At the bottom of the serial number chart are diagrams to identify the location of the serial number based on the model type.
 The number on the far right of the chart is the reference point starting serial number for that model year.
-For instance, a JW2-356179 would be a 2010 electric car.
-The serial number below references a 2013 PTV model.